Construction Project Management

 Learn the core competencies and specialized skills needed to professionally plan, manage, and deliver quality construction projects on time, within budget, and ultimately, with high client satisfaction.
 This includes project delivery methods, contracts, general contracting, construction management, scheduling, estimating, budgets, cost control, safety management, change orders, quality control, claims, dispute resolution, and more.

-The Professional Certificate in Construction Project Management credential is issued to students who successfully complete five 6-week courses (either in-person or online).
+The Professional Certificate in Construction Project Management credential is issued to students who successfully complete five 6-week courses.

 Reading Construction Drawings and Documents COPM-0110 (Elective Course, Not Required)

 Sec.
 1: Online (self-paced).
 Sep.
 19-Oct.
 24 (6 sessions).
 McMillan

 Through a step-by-step examination of a set of construction documents, learn how to read and interpret construction drawings in a confident and accurate manner.
 Topics include floor plans; reflected ceiling plans; elevations; sections; details; symbols; abbreviations; schedules; specifications; general and supplementary conditions; contract forms; bidding requirements; steel; concrete; wood; walls; windows; roofs; doors; and interior finishes.